A1Liu/wearables-blog/_posts/2019-09-18-first-week.md

 ---
-title: "Week 1: Small Circuit on a Lanyard"
+title: "Wearables Week 1: Small Circuit on a Lanyard"
 ---
 I sewed LED's and a battery onto a CppCon lanyard.